BoneInscri/ics-pa/notes/PA_2.md

 LB and LBU are defined **analogously** for 8-bit values.

-The SW, SH, and SB instructions store 32-bit, **16-bit**, and 8-bit values from the low bits of register rs2 to memory.
+The SW， SH， and SB instructions store 32-bit， **16-bit**， and 8-bit values from the low bits of register rs2 to memory.

 ==SRAI指令==

 ```
-4035d793          	srai	a5,a1,0x3
+4035d793          	srai	a5，a1，0x3
 ```